bramaudi/htminer/README.md

 The page will reload if you make edits.<br>

+Serve API with PHP with `php -S 0:8000 -t api/`

 ### `npm run build`

 Builds the app for production to the `dist` folder.<br>